The Renaissance meets modern Vienna in the form of the Kaffee Alt Wien, which also straddles the border between coffee house, bar, and restaurant.

 (You can see the 1559 portal on the right of the photo)

-That reconstruction project paid due respect to the history of the location.
 For example, the new building incorporated surviving parts of the original.
-Just to the right of the Kaffee Alt Wien entrance, for example, you can see the 1559 portal with its Latin inscription.
+You can see the 1559 portal with its Latin inscription to the right of the Kaffee Alt Wien entrance.

-Inside is one of those places where tradition does battle with the modern day, blurring the lines between the time honoured and contemporary.
+Inside, the café is one of those places where tradition does battle with the modern day, blurring the lines between the time honoured and contemporary.

 You have such elements as marble tabletops, wooden stools and coat stands, an old tiled floor, and red upholstered seats around the walls (turning to blue in the more refined Blaue Salon part at the rear of the location).